 The API Portal will be enhanced to allow application developers to consume frontend Web Services by requesting application access to the Web Service in the same way the application developer can request application access for a REST API.
 Application access to the frontend Web Service will allow the application to invoke the Web Service.

 The API Portal Test page will be modified to allow the application developer to invoke a Web Service.
+In addition when a POST method is being expanded a XML template will be populated as a body of the request.